 at Paloma Presents in Zürich, Switzerland, February 2010

 "It can be stated that culture is a means of converting the impact of such energies as love, sex or agression.
-This implies that it is these specific energies that both introduce the incentive to make art, and authorise critique towards a method of artistic production by the subjective level of their presence in the artistic work.
-Nonetheless, a direct articulation of these energies as topic remains too awkwardly intimate and thus usually ends up approximating superficiality.
+So maybe it is these specific energies that both introduce the incentive to make art, and authorise critique towards a method of artistic production by the level of their presence in the artistic work.
+However, a direct articulation of these energies as topic remains too awkwardly intimate and thus usually ends up approximating superficiality.
 The exhibition Kiss-You-Through-The-Phone finds itself on the verge of such banalities.
 With its emphasis on the Long Distance Relationship as a phenomenon, this exhibition underlines the laborious maintenance of love that takes place regardless of distance in both space and time, supported by as many media, tools and channels as possible.
-The Long Distance Relationship is carried by devotion, becoming a project that seeks to sustain continuous narrative while accepting fragmentation."
+The Long Distance Relationship is carried by devotion and nostalgia, becoming a project that seeks to sustain a continuous narrative while accepting fragmentation."

 All images from the show "Kiss-You-Through-The-Phone" at Paloma Presents.

 ✗ "Kiss-You-Through-The-Phone 2010 Calendar" by Marlie Mul, Ilja Karilampi and Yngve Holen.
 29,7cm x 42cm, available from Lulu print on demand.

 ✗ "Kiss-You-Through-The-Phone Mugs" by Marlie Mul, Ilja Karilampi and Yngve Holen.
 Edition of 30.
 2010.

 ✗ "White Magic Nemo Web" by Ilja Karilampi, 2009.